dimitri-nicolo/calico/getting-started/kubernetes/ebpf.md

 Edit the file in your editor of choice and find the `Installation` resource, which should be at the top of the file.
 To enable eBPF mode, we need to add a new `calicoNetwork` section inside the `spec` of the Installation resource, including the `linuxDataplane` field.
+For EKS only, you should also add the `flexVolumePath` setting as shown below.

 For example:

 ```yaml
 # This section includes base Calico Enterprise installation configuration.